 Methodology for Implementing ORDC

-For each execution of SCED, the System Lambda of the power balance constraint will be determined and the ORDC will be constructed as probability of reserves falling below the minimum contingency level (PBMCL) multiplied by the difference between Value of Lost Load (VOLL) and System Lambda.
+For each execution of SCED, the System Lambda of the power balance constraint will be determined and the ORDC will be based on analysis of the probability of reserves falling below the minimum contingency level (PBMCL) multiplied by the difference between Value of Lost Load (VOLL) and System Lambda.
 This approach is needed with the current rules in order to ensure that power balance is given the highest priority and can result in a reserve price that is near zero with an energy price near System-Wide Offer Cap (SWCAP) under scarcity conditions.

 Determining the following values is a major part of implementing ORDC to calculate Real-Time Reserve Price Adder: